Reflections – #ArtsEd Tools

-- Share on Facebook, Twitter and Instagram how you kick-off #PTAReflections in your school-community.
+- Use #PTAReflections on Facebook, Twitter and Instagram to show how your PTA celebrates #ArtsEdWeek.

 - Showcase students and their artwork.
 Visit National PTA's Reflections gallery for inspiration.

-- Share PTA's arts education position statement, benefits of arts education and how the Reflections program links to learning.
+- Share our position statement and resolution supporting arts education.
+Learn more about the benefits and how the Reflections program links to learning.

-- Sign up for the PTA Takes Action Network to recieve alerts on public policy issues important to PTA.
+- Sign up for the PTA Takes Action Network to receive alerts on public policy issues important to PTA.